The Seattle to Victoria ferry is the fastest way to travel between downtown Seattle and Victoria, British Columbia.

 - The ferry allows you to bypass the dreadful I-5 traffic coming out of Seattle.
 What’s more, you won’t waste any valuable time at the Peace Arch Crossing or Tsawwassen Ferry Terminal to get over to the Island via BC Ferries.

-- It’s the best way to maximize your weekend Victoria itinerary
+- It’s the best way to maximize your weekend Victoria itinerary.

 Luxurious Comfort and Amenities

 - On board the Victoria Clipper, you’ll find plush seating and ample legroom to stretch out and unwind.
-Plus, the large windows and observation deck allow for stunning panoramic views of Puget Sound, the Gulf Islands and the Salish Sea.

 - There are three classes on the ship.
 Economy on the lower deck and Vista and Comfort Class on the upper deck.
-But wait, there’s more!
-There are upgrades available for each class to take your experience to the next level.

 - Snacks and beverages, including local craft beers and wines, are available for purchase.
 This ain’t your typical ferry food; all your local favourites are on hand!